mahesh-panchal/nextflow-novice/_episodes/03-processes.md

 ~~~
 {: .language-groovy}

-Scripts do not need to be written as a multi-line string hard-coded
+Scripts do not need to be included as multi-line strings
-into a Nextflow workflow.
+into a Nextflow workflow process.
 They
 can be written in a separate file that can be used as a stand-alone
 script or as `template` script.
 Stand-alone scripts should be stored
 in the `bin` folder within the same directory as the workflow, and